Clamentos/FabRISC/src/spec/Section2.typ

         [Implementation Specific Parameters],

         [FabRISC defines some implementation specific microarchitectural parameters to clear potential capability related issues in both the documentation, the running software, as well as making the ISA more general, flexible and extensible.
-These parameters, along with other information, must be physically stored internally in the shape of read-only registers so that programs can gather information about various characteristics of the system via dedicated operations such as the `SYSINFO` instruction.
+These parameters, along with other information, must be physically stored in the shape of read-only registers so that programs can gather information about various characteristics of the system via dedicated operations such as the `SYSINFO` instruction.
 Depending on which modules are implemented, some of these parameters can be ignored and set to a default value.
 Some parameters are presented here as they are fundamental and mandatory, while others are declared in the following sections when appropriate.
 This is not an exhaustive list:],

         list(tight: false,